 a.
 Established in 2003 by a bequest from Ray Leslie Wright Blencowe.

 a.
-Awarded each year to the student in NSW who achieves the highest aggregate score in the Higher School Certificate (or equivalent) and who is admitted to the Bachelor of Veterinary Biology / Doctor of Veterinary Medicine course full-time in the Faculty of Science the following year.
+The Scholarship is offered subject to the applicant achieving the highest aggregate score in the Higher School Certificate (or equivalent) and who has an unconditional offer of admission full-time to a Bachelor of Veterinary Biology/Doctor of Veterinary Medicine degree within the Faculty of Science at the University of Sydney.

 b.
-The Scholarship will be awarded on the nomination of the Head of School and Dean of the Sydney School of Veterinary Science, or their nominated delegate(s).
+The Scholarship will be awarded on the nomination of the Dean of the Faculty of Science, or their nominated delegates.

 a.
-The Scholarship value is determined each year as indicated in the offer letter and is tenable for one year only.
+The Scholarship value is determined each year and will be stipulated in the offer letter and is tenable for one year only.

 b.
 The Scholarship annual value will be paid in two equal instalments after the census date of each semester.

 c.
-Deferral of the Scholarship is not permitted without the prior permission of Head of School and Dean of the Sydney School of Veterinary Science, or their nominated delegate(s), and it is not transferable to another University school, faculty or university.
+Deferral of the Scholarship is not permitted without the prior permission of Dean of the Faculty of Science, or their nominated delegate(s), and it is not transferable to another University school, faculty or university.

 d.
 The Scholarship will be offered subject to the availability of funds.